Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 Of course, the secret key is a point on an elliptic curve, not a phrase.

-BIP39 applies 2,048 rounds of the SHA-512 hash function<br>to the mnemonic to derive a 64 byte key.
+BIP39 applies 2,048 rounds of the SHA-512 hash function<br/>to the mnemonic to derive a 64 byte key.

 Substrate uses the entropy byte array from the mnemonic.